 How do you insure a salvage title car in California?

 Buying a car with a salvage title can be risky.
-If the vehicle was not properly repaired, it can be unreliable or even dangerous out on the road.
+If the vehicle is not repaired correctly, it can be unreliable or even dangerous out on the road.

 If you are considering buying a car with a salvage title, here are a few precautions to take: